ieshaw/Jyn_AutoServe/README.md

 - Do not re-write the git protocol.
 - Docker is acceptable as a containerization protocol
 - Docker Container of Python acceptable to use
-- TODO: want project in home directory of server

 ## Pre-Required Software Installs

-- Docker (if no Docker, assumes Ubuntu and installs Docker)
+- Docker (if no Docker, `./install.sh` assumes Ubuntu and installs Docker)
-- Nginx (if no Nginx, assumes Ubuntu and installs nginx)
+- OpenSSL

 ## Helpful Links